gboeing/ppd534/assignments/final-project/readme.md

 ## Overview

 The final project is a cumulative and applied assignment that requires you to use the skills you developed over the entire semester.
-I want you to develop an interesting research question that can be answered using the statistics, modeling, and visualization methods we have learned in this course.
+I want you to develop an interesting research question then answer it using the statistics, modeling, and visualization methods we have learned in this course.

 ## Instructions